Homer - Saturday, May 1st, 10 am - 2 pm

 Over 230,000 pounds of electronic waste has been collected since 2006!

-Annual Soldotna Recycling Event will take place on October 3rd at the Central Peninsula Landfill in Soldotna!
-Stay tuned for updates!
+Annual Soldotna Recycling Event will take place on May 1st at the Central Peninsula Landfill in Soldotna!
+Stay tuned for updates or RSVP here!

 FREQUENTLY ASKED QUESTIONS